MatheusBorgesBS/Titanic-Survival-Prediction-with-Random-Forest/README.md

 - The model achieved a score of 0.76 on Kaggle.

 ## Next Steps
 - Experiment with other classifiers.
+(Done)
 - Implement cross-validation to improve generalization.
 (Done)
 - Enhance the model's performance to increase the Kaggle score.